How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Abstract

 \section{Abstract}

-Hackathons and similar time-bounded events have become a global phenomenon.
-Their proliferation in various domains and their usefulness for a variety of goals has subsequently led to the emergence of different formats.
-While there are a multitude of guidelines available on how to prepare and run a hackathon, most of them focus on a particular format that was created for a specific purpose within a domain for a certain type of participants.
-This makes it difficult in particular for novice organizers to decide how to run an event that fits their needs.
-To address this gap we developed a planning kit that is organized around \textbf{12 key decision} that organizers need to make when preparing and running a hackathon, and the tradeoffs that drive decision-making.
-The main planning kit is available online while this report is meant as a downloadable and citable resource.
+Hackathons and similar time-bounded events are a global phenomenon.
+Their proliferation in various domains and their usefulness for a variety of goals has led to the emergence of different formats.
+While there are a multitude of guidelines available on how to prepare and run a hackathon, most of them focus on a particular format that was created for a specific purpose within a domain for a certain type of participant.
+This makes it difficult, in particular, for novice organizers to decide how to run an event that fits their needs.
+To address this gap we developed the original version of this planning kit in 2020 which focused on in-person events that were the dominant form of hackathons then ~\cite{nolte2020organize}.
+That planning kit was organized around \textbf{12 key decisions} that organizers need to take when preparing for, running, and following up on a hackathon.
+Fast forward to 2025, after going through a global pandemic that forced all events to move online, we now see different forms of events -- in-person, online, and hybrid -- taking place across the globe, and while they can be all valuable, they have different affordances and require different considerations when planning.
+To account for these differences, we decided to update the original planning kit by adding a section that discusses the affordances and requirements of in-person, online, and hybrid events to each of the 12 decisions.
+In addition, we modified the original example timelines to include different forms and types of events.
+We also updated the planning kit in general based on insights we gained through continuing to organize and study hackathons.
+The main planning kit is available online while this report is meant to be a downloadable and citable resource.

 \keywords{\plainkeywords}